If you are unsatisfied with pre workout supplements, then it’s possible you are considering trying to make your own pre workout. I understand.

 There’s also uncertainty about the quality of ingredients.
 It might not be tested by an independent third-party for purity.

-By making your own pre-workout, you can have total control of what ingredients are going into your pre-workout.
+When you make your own pre-workout, you can have total control of what ingredients are going into your homemade pre-workout.
 Not only that, but you can also assure that you are getting premium ingredients.

 2. Cheaper Servings